hughesjs/OrderBook/README.md

 CRUD operations complete in a similarly fast time-frame.

 However, there is always room for improvement, some speed gains could likely be made at the expense of code-maintainability and safety by removing some of the mapping and validation.
+This is the area I would focus on first as the calculation algorithm itself seems extremely fast from the results of the benchmarking.

 # Workflows